 Year: 2011 Director: Richard Press Rotten Tomatoes: 99 percent

-Bill Cunningham New York is an homage to The New York Times' trend-, street style-, and high society-chronicling photographer, who also happens to be one of the most humble humans in the game.
+Bill Cunningham New York is one of the best fashion documentaries paying homage to The New York Times' trend-, street style-, and high society-chronicling photographer, who also happens to be one of the most humble humans in the game.
 Capturing and cataloging Cunningham's legacy, the documentary is stacked with beautiful imagery, humorous anecdotes, interviews, and, of course, great clothes.

 The September Issue